-Once home getting clean simple foods in my belly was a priority, and these low carb waffles hit the spot!
+Once I got home, clean simple foods in my belly was a priority.
+These low carb waffles hit the spot!

-Combining my favorite protein powder, True Athlete with almond flour creates the ultimate gluten free base, then all that is needed is the same ingredients you would put in a traditional waffle recipe; eggs, milk, butter and a touch of vanilla extract.
+Combining my favorite protein powder, True Athlete with almond flour creates the ultimate gluten free base.

 - 1 1/2 cups almond flour, superfine

 - 1/8 teaspoon kosher salt, fine grind